Measurement prospects for the pair-instability mass cutoff with gravitational waves: Projections for the end of O4

 The posteriors from our simulated catalogs of 150 events are comparable to the GWTC-4 posteriors, with the widths of the 90\% posterior CIs among each of the 10 catalog realizations ranging between 45--89, 51--82, and 56--95\,km\,s$^{-1}$\,Mpc$^{-1}$ for the \textsc{Single Power law + 2 Peaks + Cutoff}, \textsc{Single Power Law + 2 Peaks}, and \textsc{Broken Power Law + 2 Peaks} populations, respectively; cf. 56, 63, and 63\,km\,s$^{-1}$\,Mpc$^{-1}$ for the analyses of GWTC-4.

 These uncertainties are reduced and span 38--54, 37--53, and 44--57\,km\,s$^{-1}$\,Mpc$^{-1}$, respectively, from analyses of our simulated catalogs of 300 events, suggesting a reduction of up to $\sim50\%$ in the $H_0$ uncertainty from spectral-siren analyses alone by the end of O4.
 The presence of an $m_2$ cutoff in the \textsc{Single Power law + 2 Peaks + Cutoff} catalogs does not necessarily result in better $H_0$ constraints than from the \textsc{Single Power Law + 2 Peaks} catalogs without one, but the best $H_0$ constraints from both these populations are typically better than from \textsc{Broken Power Law + 2 Peaks} catalogs.
-However, the relative uncertainty in $H_0$ can still be as large as $\mathcal{O}(100\%)$.
+However, the relative uncertainty (ratio of posterior 90\% CI to median) in $H_0$ can still be as large as $\mathcal{O}(100\%)$.